joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 This is especially the case if you have repeated units of interaction on your page.
 Sometimes, that's indicative of not just sub-views, but actual reusable components that should be placed in the Common Components section of your app.

-Another way to determine if you need to break things up: If you're making a card-based interface, then you've got free division of your UX already.
+Another way to determine if you need to break things up: If you're making a card-based interface, then you've got pre-made division of your UX already.

 If you have a group of controls for, say, a table or chart, that itself can usually be captured into its own component.
 State can then be managed by either just emitting a whole new object, or by `.sync`ing a bunch of separate properties.
 If `.sync`ing a bunch of separate properties, I recommend grouping them into an object anyway, since that keeps them together in the `data()` definition, and can make it easier to split things into sub-views later if necessary.